Explore the breed's characteristics, health, and history — and find trusted breeders

 No specific health tests are currently available for this breed.

-The Poitevin is an adaptable dog that adjusts well to various lifestyles.
+The Poitevin is an active dog that needs plenty of exercise and mental stimulation.
 Research the temperament, grooming needs, and space requirements before deciding.

 The average life expectancy of a Poitevin is 11-13 years.
 With proper care and regular vet visits, your dog can live a long, healthy life.